AINLAB/OHP-M2M/README.txt

 It provides a basic templates for nine medical devices implemented so far.
 These are; Medication monitor, Strength fitness equipment, cardiovascular monitor, blood pressure monitor, pulse oximeter monitor, body composition monitor, thermometer, weighing scale and glucose meter.

 The main aim of the project is to provide a platform for the users to manage and use medical devices in the IoT environment conveniently.

+P.S: Please follow the user guideline to install and use OHP-M2M, you can find the user guideline in first page of OHP-M2M repository in github.